softwaremill/realworld-tapir-zio/README.md

 # How it works
 ### Aplication stack

-This application uses basically Scala with tapir and ZIO with some other technologies:
+This application uses:

+* [Scala](https://scala-lang.org), a functional & object-oriented JVM programming language
+* [ZIO](https://zio.dev), a type-safe, composable asynchronous and concurrent programming library for Scala
+* [tapir](https://tapir.softwaremill.com/en/latest/), a declarative, type-safe web endpoints libarry
+* [Quill](https://github.com/zio/zio-quill), compile-time language integrated queries for Scala
-* Json Web Token to authorization
+* Json Web Token for authorization
-* SQLite as database
+* SQLite as the database
-* Quill to express SQL queries in Scala
-* HikariCP to initialize database
+* HikariCP to manage the database connection pool
-* Flyway to database migrations
+* Flyway for database migrations
-* Swagger to create API documentation
+* Swagger to expose API documentation

-Additionally, execution of Realworld Postman collection is part of CI.
+Additionally, executing Realworld Postman collection is part of CI acceptance tests.

 ### Architecture
 The application has been divided by functionalities into the following packages: